jalsop24/ChessApp/README.md

 # ChessApp
-Chess game using WPF .NET Framework
+Chess game using WPF in .NET Framework.

+Using this project to try out the GitHub features in MS Visual Studio.